 1. What commodities are included?

-Soybeans, sorghum, corn, wheat, cotton, dairy, and hogs.
+Soybeans, sorghum, corn, wheat, cotton, dairy, sweet cherries, almonds, and hogs.

 2. How many payments will there be?